ihhub/fheroes2/docs/INSTALL.md

   method (using [**MacPorts**](#macports) or [**Homebrew**](#homebrew-mac)), or
   [**build the project from source**](DEVELOPMENT.md#macos-and-linux).

+* After downloading the ZIP archive, extract it to a suitable directory of your choice and then run the script `install_sdl_2.sh` from the `script/macos` subdirectory.
+This will install the SDL libraries required to run the game.

 Follow the [instructions below](#macos-resources) to gather resources necessary for `fheroes2` to function as expected.

 <a name="macos-resources"></a>